nipun-goyal/SparrowSpotter/README.md

 - The JavaScript code (demo.js) used for the map.

 ## Method
-1. **Extraction**: All locations were extracted from the sample document using the location extraction methods documented in Appendix J. The locations were saved into a .csv file, which included information on which page each location was identified on and the order in which the locations appeared in the document.
+1. **Extraction**: All locations were extracted from the sample document using the location extraction methods.
+The locations were saved into a .csv file, which included information on which page each location was identified on and the order in which the locations appeared in the document.

-2. **Manual Check**: Using the output .csv file, we manually checked the locations in the document to find those related to the **Baird’s Sparrow**.
+2. **Manual Check**: Using the output .csv file, the locations were manually checked in the document to find those related to the **Baird’s Sparrow**.
 These locations were marked in a designated column in the .csv file.

 3. **Conversion**: The final .csv file was converted to a JavaScript file containing a JSON object with information on the locations.